PaParaZz1/ds_comm_bench/README.md

 - Easily debug which layer of the communication software stack hangs or performance degradations originate from.
 - Measure the expected communication performance of either DeepSpeed comms or pure PyTorch distributed

+For more details about the performance metric, please refer to the original doc of [NCCL Tests](https://github.com/NVIDIA/nccl-tests/blob/master/doc/PERFORMANCE.md)

 To run benchmarks, there are two options:

 1. Run a single communication operation: